How is the EU funded and what is the money invested in? Read on to understand what the EU long-term budget is and how it is decided.

 One of the reasons the EU has a long-term budget as well as annual budgets is to make it easier to plan for the programmes that the EU wants to fund and increase their efficiency.
 This predictability is needed for example for researchers who work on scientific projects that take several years to complete.

-The long-term budget also needs to have a degree of flexibility to deal with unforeseen crises and emergencies.
+The long-term budget also needs to have a degree of flexibility to deal with unforeseen crises and emergencies, such as for example the Covid-19 outbreak.
 It therefore includes a number of instruments to ensure that money can be used where it is most needed in unplanned circumstances.

 For example, the EU solidarity fund is designed to provide financial assistance in the event of a major disaster in a member state.
 It also has a globalisation adjustment fund intended to help workers find new employment if they have been made redundant as a result of structural changes in world trade patterns or an economic crisis.

 Unlike national budgets, the EU’s budget is more of an investment budget.
-It doesn’t fund social protection, primary education or national defence.
-Instead the focus is mostly on areas where the EU can make a difference by boosting growth and competitiveness.
+For example, it doesn’t fund primary education or national defence.
+Instead the focus is mostly on areas where the EU can make a difference by boosting growth and competitiveness, or putting solidarity into practice by supporting those hardest hit by the Covid-19 crisis.

 What does the EU spend money on?